A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: A Comprehensive Comparative Analysis

 \section{A Comprehensive Comparative Analysis}

-In this section, we focus on a comparative analysis of how to behave in different pruning manners, including seven pairs of contrast settings for pruning, the different layer-wise densities of networks, and different levels of supervision for pruning.
-We also conduct comparative experiments to examine some pruning methods for VGGNet \cite{simonyan2015very}/ResNet \cite{he2016deep} on CIFAR-10 \cite{krizhevsky2009learning}/CIFAR-100 \cite{krizhevsky2009learning} under different contrast settings.
-The experimental settings refer to Appendix~\ref{experimental-settings}.
+In this section, we compare some pruning methods on commonly used models, including eight pairs of contrast settings for pruning, different layer-wise densities, and various supervision levels for pruning.
+To avoid the influence of specific functions on pruning results, we mainly use the same functions under contrast settings (experimental details in Appendix~B).
+Appendix~C provides a more extensive comparison across different methods.